sammiee5311/find_missing_people/README.md

 ## test
 ![](./Images/test.gif)

-+ I've combined with my self-driving car which I made with a raspberry-pi before. <br>
++ I've just combined with my self-driving car which I made with a raspberry-pi to show how would be worked with a self-driving car. <br>
 + [self-driving car](https://github.com/sammiee5311/raspberry_pi/tree/master/self_driving_car)

 ## How to use